MazamaScience/ASIC-2024/R_workshop/README.md

 ## Spatial data

-The **MazamaSpatialUtils** package is used to enhanced spatial metadata when ingesting sensor data.
-Simplified spatial data for countries and timezones are installed with the packages but other, larger datasets must be installed in a dedicated directory.
-Work with the AirSensor2 packages requires installation of dastasets with state and county boundaries
+The **MazamaSpatialUtils** package is used to enhance spatial metadata when ingesting sensor data.
+Simplified spatial datasets for countries and timezones are installed with the package but other, larger datasets must be installed manually in a dedicated directory.
+Work with the AirSensor2 package requires installation of dastasets with state and county boundaries

 The default location for spatial data used in this workshop is underneath your home directory in `~/Data/Spatial/`.
 The following chunk of code will